JacobPStrock/JacobPStrock.github.io/_posts/2022-07-09-Non-Porportional Hazards Models for Patient Outcomes.md

 ## Objective:

-Acute Kidney Injury (AKI) is a dangerous condition and common condition in the ICU, impacting millions of patients every year and associated with a wide range in adverse patient outcomes including death.
+Acute Kidney Injury (AKI) is a dangerous condition and unfortunately common condition in the ICU, impacting millions of patients every year and associated with a wide range in adverse patient outcomes including death.
 The goal of this analysis is to model the outcomes of these patients (both mortality and recovery) as well as to identify the treatment and patient conditions that may impact the patient outcome.

 ## Data:
-Ethical approval for this study was waived by Roger Williams Medical Center, IRB: 00000058 and The University of Rhode Island, IRB: 00000599 because of the retrospective, de-identified nature of the data.
-Informed consent was not sought for the present study because of the nature of the de-identified data.
+This study recieved all proper ethical approval (see publication details), and used deidentified, retrospective data.

 226 ICU patients were included in this study.
 Data included all available records of vitals, demographics, medications recieved, laboratory readings (from blood-work), and oxygenation.